 Now in its 13th year, the Hellenic Museum continues to grow.
 By bringing together multiple artistic disciplines, historical objects, perspectives and ways of understanding, the Hellenic Museum aims to present a holistic experience of Greece, Greek culture and the contribution it has made, and continues to make to contemporary society.

-Armed with his vision and passion, Spiros developed and funded what would become the Hellenic Museum.
+A passionate Hellene, his vision was to create a cultural institution which would promote an understanding and enjoyment of Greek Classical and contemporary culture, art and history.
+To achieve his vision, Spiros developed and funded what would become the Hellenic Museum.
 This generosity is maintained by his family who continue to be the major benefactors of the Museum, ensuring Spiros' vision continues into the future.